mailcow/mailcow-dockerized/README.md

 ### Logs

-You can use docker logs $name for almost all containers.
+You can use `docker-compose logs $service-name` for almost all containers.
 Only rmilter does not log to stdout.
 You can check rspamd logs for rmilter responses.

 ### MariaDB